2014 Gambian coup attempt

-The 2014 Gambian coup d'état attempt broke out during the night of 30 December 2014, when gunfire erupted in the Gambian capital of Banjul.
+The 2014 Gambian coup d'état attempt was a coup lead by American–Gambian nationals with the intent to overthrow President Yahya Jammeh.
+It broke out during the night of 30 December 2014, when gunfire erupted in the capital of Banjul.

 Background

-At the time of the coup attempt President Yahya Jammeh had run away and was out of the country, with sources differing on whether he was in France or Dubai.
+At the time of the coup attempt President Yahya Jammeh was out of the country, with sources differing on whether he was in France or Dubai.
 Jammeh, who himself came to power in the 1994 Gambian coup d'état, had experienced several attempted coups against his regime, and sometimes accused the United Kingdom and the United States of being behind said attempts.
 Previously in November 2014, Jammeh condemned the European Union for its response to increasingly harsh anti-LGBT discrimination under his government.
 The following month those same measures caused the United States to drop The Gambia from one of its trade programmes.

+Perpetuators

+Lieutenant Colonel Lamin Sanneh earned a masters degree at the National Defense University in Washington D.C.
+He was eventually chosen to be the commander of the Presidential Guard in The Gambia.

+Njaga Jagne moved to the United States in 1993 and was deployed twice to Iraq.
+He received expedited citizenship in the United States in 2006, on account of his military service.
+After returning, he worked for the Yellow Ribbon Reintegration Program.
+At the time of the coup, he was a captain in the 149th infantry battalion of the Kentucky National Guard.

+Cherno Nije graduated from University of Texas at Austin in 1987 with a bachelor’s in government.
+He specialized in tax credits at the Texas Department of Housing and Community Affairs.
+He later founded Songhai Development, an affordable housing development agency.

+Banka Manneh came to the United States in 1995 to pursue his bachelor's degree.
+He worked with Sigga Jagne—Njaga Jagne's sister.
+Njaga Jagne also participated in a Gambian politics Facebook group which Manneh started.